cri-o/cri-o/GOVERNANCE.md

 group when deciding the majority.
 In the case of a tie, the issue will not be considered to have passed.

 Most votes require a simple majority of all voting approvers to succeed.
 Approvers can be removed by a 2/3 majority vote of all voting approvers, and changes to this Governance require a 2/3 vote of all approvers.
+The approvers will make every reasonable effort to make sure that any removal or amendment to the Governance be affirmed with votes by employees of more than one organization.

 ## Miscellaneous Administrivia